How Often to Stain a Deck in Renton’s Rainy Climate

 The rain is the obvious factor.
 Sustained, repeated moisture exposure breaks down the stain barrier faster than the same total rainfall spread across fewer, heavier events followed by dry periods.
 Renton averages around 37 inches of rain per year, spread across most of the calendar.
 The deck rarely gets a long enough break to fully recover between wet stretches.

 Limited sun compounds the problem.
 Sun dries decks out after rain events and helps the wood and stain surface recover.
 During Renton’s overcast seasons, decks stay damp longer.
 That extended moisture contact accelerates stain degradation and creates conditions where mold and mildew can begin forming beneath the surface before any visible signs appear on top.
+That same overcast stretch is also why many homeowners time deck staining alongside the seasonal prep we recommend for spring exterior painting, when drier windows are easier to plan around.

 Factors That Affect How Long Deck Stain Lasts